RB Leipzig’s Upamecano shines in France debut against Sweden | Goal.com

 RB Leipzig centre-back Dayot Upamecano made his France senior debut in Saturday’s 1-0 victory over Sweden in a Uefa Nations League A Group 3 clash.

-However, that ambition has faded into thin air having played against the Blue and Yellow with Kylian Mbappe’s first-half strike settling the encounter at Solna’s Friends Arena, while Barcelona’s Antoine Griezmann missed a last-minute penalty.
+However, that ambition has faded into thin air having played against the Blue and Yellow, where Kylian Mbappe’s first-half strike settled the encounter at Solna’s Friends Arena, while Barcelona’s Antoine Griezmann missed a last-minute penalty.

 Dayot 🇫🇷 Upamecano@equipedefrance pic.twitter.com/oxIAIwONuX— RB Leipzig (@DieRotenBullen) September 5, 2020